rharbird/microbit-challenges/docs/source/basics/control.rst

 Control Structures
 ******************

-The first program in Getting Started section consisted of sequential execution of steps.
-However, the vast majority of times you will need a more complex structure for your code, whether it is control over which statements get executed or how many times they get executed.
-This is when you'll need to use control structures introduced in this section, such as loops or conditional statements.
+The first program in Getting Started section consisted of sequential execution of tasks.
+However, the vast majority of times you will need a more complex structure for your code - whether it is control over which statements get executed or how many times they get executed.
+This is when control structures introduced in this section
+- such as loops or conditional statements - come in handy.

 .. image:: assets/control_structures_diagram.png
    :align: center